Lusotitan

-Lusotitan is a genus of herbivorous brachiosaurid sauropod dinosaur from the Late Jurassic Period of Portugal.
+Lusotitan is a genus of herbivorous brachiosaurid sauropod dinosaur from the Late Jurassic of Portugal.

 Discovery and naming

 In 1947 Manuel de Matos, a member of the Geological Survey of Portugal, discovered large sauropod fossils in the Portuguese Lourinhã Formation that date back to the Tithonian stage of the Late Jurassic period.
 In 1957 Albert-Félix de Lapparent and Georges Zbyszewski named the remains as a new species of Brachiosaurus: Brachiosaurus atalaiensis.
 The specific name referred to the site Atalaia.
 In 2003 Octávio Mateus and Miguel Telles Antunes named it as a separate genus: Lusotitan.
 The type species is Lusotitan atalaiensis.
 The generic name is derived from Luso, the Latin name for an inhabitant of Lusitania, and from the Greek word "Titan", a mythological giant.

 The finds consisted of a partial skeleton lacking the skull and individual vertebrae uncovered in several locations.
 De Lapparent did not assign a holotype.
 In 2003 Mateus chose the skeleton as the lectotype.
-Its bones have the inventory numbers MIGM 4798, 4801–10, 4938, 4944, 4950, 4952, 4958, 4964–6, 4981–2, 4985, 8807, and 8793-5.
-These remains include 28 vertebrae and elements of the appendicular skeleton.
+The remains included 28 vertebrae and elements of the appendicular skeleton.

 The lectotype was re-described by Mannion and colleagues in 2013.
+In 2017, Mocho, Royo-Torres and Ortega suggested that Galvesaurus or Galveosaurus from the Late Jurassic of Spain might represent a junior synonym of this taxon.
+However, a 2019 description of new material of Galvesaurus by Perez-Pueyo et al. identified phylogenetically informative characters to distinguish it from Lusotitan which was recovered as its sister taxon.